Controlling code execution after test failure

 try {

-// Some custom cleanup logic that only happens on failures.
+// Custom diagnostic collection and cleanup logic that only happens on failures.

 } catch(Exception ex) {